Friebay/Friebay/README.md

-- 👋 Hi, I’m @Friebay
+- 👋 Hi, I’m @Friebay.
 - 👀 I’m interested in a lot of things that are related to data. (do you say dAtA or dayta?
-- 🌱 I’m currently learning lots and lots of ...
+- 🌱 I’m currently learning everything.
-- 💞️ I’m looking to collaborate on anything simple.
+- 💞️ I’m looking to collaborate on anything related to data.
-- 📫 How to reach me: don't.
+- 📫 How to reach me: LinkedIn.

 <!---
 Friebay/Friebay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.